 The Aquara Project is located 2 minutes' walk from Victoria Harbour's waterfront boardwalk and new Victoria International Marina, and 5 minutes' drive to Downtown Victoria.
 It is part of a master planned community, which includes several existing highrise residential towers.
 Over the next years, this vibrant, progressive neighbourhood will see the development of a cultural hub, a hotel, retail stores, trails and parks.
 Aquara is a five-storey concrete development consisting of approximately 153,000 square feet of gross floor area with 157 units with a mixture of condo, rental and licenced care units.
-Excavation has completed and Building Permit application was submitted to the City of Victoria, pending approval.
-Due to the Coronavirus the marketing of sales and rentals has been temporarily suspended.
-Finalizing construction costs is ongoing.
-Active marketing of Aquara has ceased as a result of the expiry of the project Disclosure Statement.
-Pursuant to provincial legislation, sales and rental deposits have been returned to buyers and potential renters.
-Public interest in the project remains high while the construction budget and financing is reviewed and amended.
+Excavation has been completed.
+The project engaged in some value engineering to reduce the construction cost.
+A Delegated Development Permit application to reflect the value-engineered itmes has been approved by the City of Victoria.